aetperf/aetperf.github.io/_posts/2023-09-08-A-Transit-graph-for-static-macro-assignment.md

 - `with_walking_edges`: create walking edges between the stops of a station
 - `with_inner_stop_transfers`: create transfer edges between lines of a stop
 - `with_outer_stop_transfers`: create transfer edges between lines of different stops of a station
-- `blocking_centroid_flow`: duplicate OD nodes into unconnected origin and destination nodes in order to block centroid flows
+- `blocking_centroid_flow`: duplicate OD nodes into unconnected origin and destination nodes in order to block centroid flows.
+Flows starts from an origin node and ends at a destination node.
+It is not possible to use an egress connector followed by an access connector in a middle of a trip.

+Note that during the assignment, if passengers have the choice between a transfer edge or a walking edge for a line change, they will always be assigned to the transfer edge.

 This leads to these possible edge types:
 - on-board